Kyoto Itinerary 4 Days: A City of a Million Temples

 2. Sannenzaka Street

-After you exit Kiyumizudera, you’ll begin walking down a busy shopping street overloaded with souvenir shops.
+After you exit Kiyumizudera, you’ll walk down a busy shopping street overloaded with souvenir shops.

-On the right side, you’ll see a set of stairs going down.
-The stairs will take you to Sannenzaka Street.
+On the right side, you’ll see stairs that will take you to Sannenzaka Street.

 Sannenzaka Street is filled with traditional wooden shops, tea houses, restaurants, and houses.